-A. You can play any of our games immediately by logging in and visiting our Online Code Editor, simply press the run button and you're off.
+A. You can play any of our games immediately by logging in and visiting our Online Code Editor by following the Editor link in the main menu at the top of the page.
+When you're in the Editor, it starts you off with some working template code for each game.
+You can simply click the Run button and you're off.

-A. Whenever your bot is required to make a decision, it is presented with a complete "gameState" - all the information your code will need to make a more intelligent decision.
+A. Whenever your bot is required to make a decision, it is presented with a complete "gamestate" - this contains all of the information your code will need to make a more intelligent decision.
 It is up to you to work out the best strategy.

 A. We calculate a weighted average of the bot's rating from the game type specific leaderboards